Design secrets of the world's flags

 World's flags take the spotlight in Pyeongchang

-When the flags of the world get their spotlight moment at the opening ceremony of the Winter Olympics in Pyeongchang, they will be unified by two principles: sportsmanship and uniformity.
+When the flags of the world got their spotlight moment at the opening ceremony of the Winter Olympics in Pyeongchang, they were be unified by two principles: sportsmanship and uniformity.

 "Flags comes in lots of different shapes, not just square and rectangular, and the rectangular ones are different shapes.
 They can be 2 by 3, like France, or 10 by 19, like the American one," Graham Bartram, an expert at the Flag Institute, the world's largest flag organization, said in a phone interview.